 The Examination Report Form must include the pass/fail decision and signature by the entire committee.
 The Examination Report Form must be submitted to the graduate program coordinator within two business days of the thesis defense.

-The student is the sole author of his or her thesis, and it is the student’s responsibility to ensure that all information is correctly cited and that proper copyright permissions have been obtained.
+The student is the sole author of the thesis, and it is the student’s responsibility to ensure that all information is correctly cited and that proper copyright permissions have been obtained.
 The iThenticate screening process is one tool toward that end and must be completed prior to the thesis defense.

 iThenticate account information will be e-mailed from email@example.com to you upon receipt of the Committee Recommendation Form by the Graduate College.
 The Graduate College website includes a page on iThenticate review procedures.